 After restarting the metal back shell of the iPhone 5, it uses a higher strength and scratch-resistant metal.

 The metal of choice was Aluminum alloy material.
-In addition, in order to ensure appreciable signal quality, the upper and lower parts are spliced with glass; until the iPhone 6 series, the aluminum alloy on the back has been evolved, and the all-metal back shell is used instead of the glass material but adding multiple white strips design.
+In addition, to ensure appreciable signal quality, the upper and lower parts are spliced with glass; until the iPhone 6 series, the aluminum alloy on the back has evolved, and the all-metal back shell is used instead of the glass material but adding multiple white strips design.

 The iPhone 6 and the following 6S series are regarded as the biggest flaws in the history of the iPhone, but they have also attracted many imitators; until the iPhone 7, which was the last time the iPhone used a metal backshell.